-- 1. On 10 October 2011 a development authorisation was granted by the Minister for Mineral Resources Development as the Minister responsible for the Roxby Downs (Indenture Ratification) Act 1982 under Section 48 (2) of the Development Act 1993 for the Olympic Dam Expansion Project. - 2.
+- 1. On 10 October 2011 a development authorisation was granted by the Minister for Mineral Resources Development as the Minister responsible for the Roxby Downs (Indenture Ratification) Act 1982 under Section 48 (2) of the Development Act 1993, for the Olympic Dam Expansion Project. - 2.
 The power to vary or revoke conditions on application by the proponent who has the benefit of the authorisation under Section 48 (7) of the Development Act 1993, is vested in me under Clause 7 of the Indenture, given the election by the proponent that I should exercise the said power. - 3.
-I now exercise the power to vary the Preamble, Part A: Conditions of Development Authorisation and Part B: Notes to Proponent on application by the proponent of the development.
+On 8 October 2013, the development authorisation was varied by the Minister for Mineral Resources Development. - 4.
+I now exercise the power to further vary Part A: Conditions of Development Authorisation.